dragontortoise/thunderbird-notify-by-tag/readme.md

 vim: syntax=markdown

-Project Name: thunderbird-notify-by-tag
+Project Name: thunderbird-send-follow-up-emails

-Thunderbird Extension Name: notify-by-tag
+Thunderbird Extension Name: send-follow-up-emails

 # Purpose

 I need a simple way to send folllow up emails to my colleagues at work.

 Here is the situation.
 I send emails to my colleagues which I expect them to reply me.
-I wait long enough until I feel it is too long.
+I tag (using Thunderbird's tag function) each sent email with my custom 'Expecting Reply' tag.
+I wait long enough until I feel it is time to follow up.
 I then decide to send each of them a follow up email.
-I do not want to send follow up email to them by replying to the existing email as that will link my follow up email to the existing email.
-Linking them results in too many unnecessary items in the conversation tree in Thunderbird as you can see from the following ascii picture:
+I do not want to send follow up email to them by replying to the existing sent email as that will link my follow up email to the existing email.
+Linking them results in too many unnecessary items in the conversation tree view in Thunderbird as you can see from the following ascii picture:

 ~~~
 Some Email